tier4/AutowareArchitectureProposal.proj/design/Planning/Planning.md

      * i.e. All points in planned trajectory has enough distance from other objects with ego vehicle's footprint taken into account

 8. **General requirements to trajectory**
-   * Planned trajectory must satisfy requirments from Control stack:
+   * Planned trajectory must satisfy requirements from Control stack:
      * Planned trajectory must have speed profile that satisfies given acceleration and jerk limits unless vehicle is under emergency e.g. when pedestrian suddenly jumps into driving lane or front vehicle suddenly stops.
      * Planned trajectory must be feasible by the given vehicle kinematic model
      * Planned trajectory must to satisfy given lateral acceleration and jerk limit